 Note: The LwM2M Server can send Write-Composite request to LwM2M Client to change the values of Resource ObserveLinks (/22/0/0), Resource ObserveRelation (/22/0/4), and Resource ReportLinks (/22/0/3) simultaneously.

 Step 2: The LwM2M Client sends the ACK to the LwM2M Server and starts to observe the two resources.
-When the Network Bearer and Radio Signal Strength respectively meets its condition set by the LwM2M Server using R-Attributes and meets the report conditions which is the value of the ObserveRelation Resouce, the LwM2M Client writes the value of the Resource Radio Signal Strength (/4/0/2) into the Resource Report (/22/0/1).
+When the Network Bearer and Radio Signal Strength respectively meets its condition set by the LwM2M Server using R-Attributes and meets the report conditions which is the value of the ObserveRelation Resource, the LwM2M Client writes the value of the Resource Radio Signal Strength (/4/0/2) into the Resource Report (/22/0/1).

 Step 3: The LwM2M Server sends the Write-attribute request to the LwM2M Client to update the Attributes’ values of Resource /22/0/1 (Report).